Can I make lump-sum CPF withdrawals?

 The rest of their Retirement Account savings will be used to provide them with monthly payouts to meet their retirement needs.

-How do we compare with other pension schemes?
+How does CPF compare with other pension schemes?

-Singapore allows members to make some lump-sum withdrawals from their CPF while the rest of their savings would be paid out in monthly retirement payouts.
+To strike a balance between providing flexibility and ensuring that retirement needs are met, Singapore allows members to make some lump-sum withdrawals from their CPF while the rest of their savings would be paid out in monthly retirement payouts.

-Singapore streams out retirement savings through a life annuity, CPF LIFE
+Singapore streams out retirement savings through a life annuity, CPF LIFE.

 This allows members to enjoy their retirement without the worry of outliving their savings.
 Pension systems in other countries like Finland, Netherlands and Norway do the same.